What is e-Invoicing in Norway?

 What is B2G e-Invoicing in Norway?

 Mandatory for all transactions with government entities, Business-to-Government (B2G) e-Invoicing in Norway is designed to streamline procurement processes and enhance fiscal management within public administrations.
+In force since 1 April 2019 under the regulation on electronic invoicing in public procurement, it requires all public entities to receive and process e-Invoices and their suppliers to issue them.
 This initiative is part of a broader move towards an open and transparent government, reducing administrative burdens and increasing efficiency in public spending.

 What is B2C e-Invoicing in Norway?